Kimserey/BlogArchive/20181005_docker_compose_sqlserver.md

 And that concludes today's post!
 When we run our application by running the Docker Compose project, we can hit ``http://localhost:5000/api/persons` and get the values we inserted via the migrations!

 ## Conclusion

+Today we saw how we could compose a Docker cluster with an ASP NET Core application, a SQL Server container and a migration container running at each startup of the cluster.
+We started by looking at how we could run SQL Server container on its own and saw how it worked and how we could access a SQL command prompt to interact with it.
+We then moved on to see how we could make it part of a cluster composed by an ASP NET Core application and the SQL Server container itself and lastly we completed this post by looking into creating a migration container using Flyway which would run at startup of the cluster.
+Hope you liked this post, see you next time!